maschmann/php-utilities/README.md

 Available types are:
 * ConfigDefault - basic config object, stores the yaml content "as is", provides get/set.
 * ConfigEnv - provides the possibility to get an environment-merged config.
 Based on the currently provided env, you'll have e.g. prod -> dev merged, with prod node as a master.
-* ConfigEnvExtended - same as ConfigEnv, adds the possibility to have "default" node on env-level, which will be the merge-base before prod.
-Merge: default -> prod -> $env
 * ConfigTimer is a specialised for of config to provide pre-generated DateTime objects for the Timer class.

 Configs now also support the "imports" syntax from symfony configs.